Protryon/lib-rs-mirror/front_end/README.md

-# HTML of crates.rs
+# HTML of lib.rs

-This is a static site generator and [ructe](https://crates.rs/crates/ructe) templates for the crates.rs website.
+This is a static site generator and [ructe](https://lib.rs/crates/ructe) templates for the lib.rs website.

 ## Usage